mpostol/ASMD/README.md

 `*/CAS.UAServer.DemoConfiguration.uasconfig` | A sample configuration file of CommServer UA.
 This file is created and edited by `CAS.UA.Server.ServerConfiguration.dll` - configuration editor.
 `*/DefaultConfig.xml` |A sample CommServer configuration file.
 It can be edited by the Network Configuration application (part of CommServer package).
 `*/DemoConfiguration.oses` |A sample OPC DA client configuration (compatible with `OPC Viewer` and `DataPorter` products)

+## Related work

+### Object Oriented Internet

+In this umbrella project, C\# deliverables supporting a new Machine To Machine \(M2M\) communication approach based on the **Data-Oriented Architecture** (DOA) paradigm is to be researched.
+The goal is to provide a generic solution for publishing and updating information in a context that can be used to describe and discover it by software applications.
+It is implemented based on the

+- [OPC Unified Architecture](http://goo.gl/y4EHUn) - an industrial integration standard that fulfills the proposed architecture requirements.
+- Object-Oriented Programming - well know and widely accepted programming language model in which data processing is organized around 4 major principles, namely encapsulation, abstraction, polymorphism and inheritance.

+The GitHub [Object Oriented Internet][OOI] repository is aimed at the maintenance of this project.
+The ASMD contributes to this project and is compliant with the OOI concept.

+### CommServer

+[CommServer][commserver] is a package of software to manage data transfer using OPC standards.
+Built-in technologies and algorithms support Machine to Machine (M2M) meaningful interoperability.
+The [CommServer][commserver] was written by CAS Lodz Poland.

+The GitHub repository [commsvr-com/migration2os][migration2os] is aimed at the `CommServer` software migration from on-premise subversion repository to GitHub and publishing it as the Open-Source Software (OSS).
+The members of the `CommServer` family are to be converged with the Object-Oriented Internet paradigms and integrated with the solutions maintained in this repository.

+The project [CommServer Migration to Open-source][migration2osProj] will be used to coordinate the migration process of transferring multi-parts software from an on-premise subversion repository to a set of GitHub repositories.
+After migration, this project will aggregate the description of all activities addressing the software maintenance process.

+### Object Oriented Internet Reactive Networking Configuration Editor

+OPC-UA-OOI.ConfigEditor is a package of software to manage the configuration of the [Reactive Communication][OOIBookToC].
+The `OPC-UA-OOI.ConfigEditor` was written by CAS Lodz Poland.
+The [mpostol/OPC-UA-OOI.ConfigEditor][ConfigEditor] repository is aimed at the software migration from on-premise subversion repository to GitHub and publishing it as the Open-Source Software (OSS).
+After migration, this repository will be used to manage all activities addressing the software maintenance process as a plug-in of the ASMD.

 ## See Also